sclarkstone/Milestone4/README.md

+# RUN YOUR WAY

+The live link can be found here - [site link](https://milestone4-sclarkstone.herokuapp.com/)

 ## setup
 'pip3 install Django==3.2' to install Django
 'django-admin startproject milestone4 .' to set up basic folder structure and files for Django